-Exercising in a morning helps you to keep energised for the rest of the day, feel more motivated, be more productive, and even make better decisions too (or so studies suggest in the British Journal of Sports Medicine, reported PsychologyToday).
-No matter if you're heading to work or taking a day to yourself, it’s always a good thing to have done.
+Exercising in the morning helps you to stay energised for the rest of the day, feel more motivated, be more productive, and even make better decisions too (or so studies suggest in the British Journal of Sports Medicine, reported PsychologyToday).
+No matter if you’re heading to work or taking a day to yourself, it’s always a good thing to have done.

 On top of that, it’s done and dusted too.
 You don’t have to spend the rest of your day thinking about your workout or when you can fit it in.
 It’s already done!
 Golden.

-It sounds like there's a clear winner here, but when to workout isn't a one size fits all kind of question, as we said.
-Some of the night owls out there, or even just busier people may well prefer to exercise on a night.
+It sounds like there’s a clear winner here, but when to workout isn’t a one size fits all kind of question, as we said.
+Some of the night owls out there, or even just busier people, may well prefer to exercise at night.
 Is that a problem?
 If you can hack it or you enjoy it, then definitely not!